If you’ve ever heard someone refer to the “one-bite rule” in reference to being bitten by a dog, you may have wondered what it was. It’s very simple.

 Need a dog bite attorney?

 If you have issues with a dog bite or other injury involving an animal, we can help.
-Bart Bernard Personal Injury Law Firm has offices for your convenience in both Baton Rouge and Lafayette, Louisiana.
+Bart Bernard Injury Lawyers has offices for your convenience in both Baton Rouge and Lafayette, Louisiana.

 For a free consultation with a Baton Rouge or Lafayette dog bite attorney, call today or contact us online.